dhes/ColonoscopyPolyp/input/pagecontent/index.md

 The use case for this work is as follows:

 At least one GI Endoscopist, Pathologist and Primary Care Doctor will participate.
 Endoscopies for this designated Endoscopist will be performed and recorded as usual.
 Biopsy specimens will be submitted and reported as usual.
 Once Endoscopy and Pathology reports are available a specially trained person will enter granular data gathered from procedure and pathology report into purpose-built data entry forms.
-This data will be used to generate FHIR resourcses, and these resources will be processed with CQL to generate a recommended surveillance interval.
+This data will be used to generate FHIR resources, and these resources will be processed with CQL to generate a recommended surveillance interval.
 The CQL result will compared against the recommendation of the Endoscopist, who is asked to provide her recommended surveillance interval based on her understanding of USMSTFCC guidelines.

 ![Procedure Report Data Elements](ProcedureReportDataElements.png){: width=800 style="float:none; margin:0px 0px 0px 0px"}